WGL-2024/WGL_repo_2024/AP-protocol.md

 Clients and servers operate with high level `Message`s which are disassembled into atomically sized packets that are routed through the drone network.
 The Client-Server Protocol standardizes and regulates the format of these messages and their exchange.

-The previously mentioned packets can be: Fragment, Ack, Nack, QueryRequest, QueryResponse.
+The previously mentioned packets can be: Fragment, Ack, Nack, FloodRequest, FloodResponse.

 As described in the main document, `Message`s must be serialized and can be possibly fragmented, and the fragments can be possibly dropped by drones.